dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 DreamFactory is also a good fit for server-to-server API calls.
 For example, you can easily call DreamFactory from a .Net application running on a server or in the cloud.

-Lastly, Dreamfactory is becoming a popular technology for IoT (Internet of Things) applications.
+Lastly, DreamFactory is becoming a popular technology for IoT (Internet of Things) applications.
 Device sensors can easily transmit data RESTfully to DreamFactory and human end users (or machines) can access the transmitted data via REST calls.